Biting, pinching and hair-pulling: why babies and toddlers do it

 - need opportunities for more active play

-It’s normal to feel upset if your child hurts you or someone else by biting, pinching or hair-pulling.
-But if you react calmly and constructively now, it’s the first step towards promoting positive behaviour in the future.
+It’s natural to feel upset if your child hurts you or someone else by biting, pinching or hair-pulling.
+But if you react calmly and constructively now, it’s the first step towards encouraging positive behaviour in the future.

 Babies: managing biting, pinching and hair-pulling

-It’s best to give your baby a clear verbal response when he bites, pinches or pulls hair.
+It’s best to give your baby a clear verbal response when they bite, pinch or pull hair.
 For example, you can say, ‘No’.

-If your baby is teething, give him something else to bite, like a teether, a cold washer or a safe toy.
-If he’s hungry, offer him a feed.
+If your baby is teething, give them something else to bite, like a teether, cold washer or safe toy.
+If your baby is hungry, offer a feed.
 This might make a difference to the behaviour.

 Babies will repeat behaviour that gets them a lot of attention.
-So as soon as your child shows a positive behaviour – for example, cuddling or gentle touch – reward her with lots of attention and praise.
+So as soon as your child shows a positive behaviour – for example, cuddling or gentle touch – reward your child with plenty of attention and praise.

 Toddlers: managing biting, pinching and hair-pulling

 For toddlers, a clear, verbal response to biting, pinching and hair-pulling is important.
 It’s also good to let toddlers know how you feel.
 For example, you can say, ‘No. No biting.
 Biting hurts Mummy’.